-This year promises to be a busy and exciting one, as usual.
-A warm welcome to you all and to our new members: Don Cox (Tenor)?, Nicole Jacobsen (Alto - new to Melbourne from Interstate), Cate Howells-Ridoutt and Tanya de Jong Curtain and Anne Browne (past Sops members and we’re thrilled to see them again) – we hope you all have a very happy, musical term.
+This year promises to be another busy and exciting one.
+A warm welcome to you all and to our new members: Don Cox (Tenor), Nicole Jacobsen (Alto - new to Melbourne from Interstate), Cate Howells-Ridoutt and Tanya de Jong Curtain (past Sops members and we’re thrilled to see them again) and it's lovely to see Anne Browne back in the 2nd Sopranos - Anne had time out last year.
+We hope you all have a very happy, musical term.
 I understand one or two of you weren't well over the summer break, so hopefully you are fully recovered now.

 Considering security during our rehearsals, we will be locking the main door at 7.45 p.m.
-A white bell will be placed on the door, so please ring this if you arrive late and the 'bell-hop' will let you in!
+A white bell will be placed on the door, so please ring this if you arrive late and the duty 'bell-hops' will let you in!
 Don't worry, the sound shouldn't alert the whole choir!

 For your diaries so far:

 |SUNDAY, 15TH MARCH

 |TUESDAY, 24TH MARCH

 |SATURDAY, 28TH MARCH